 Leesa and Sleep Number are two leaders in the mattress industry that are known for crafting high-quality beds.
 While they’re each popular amongst a variety of sleepers, their mattress offerings could not be more different.

-In this review, we’re going to compare Sleep Number’s adjustable air mattress models to the 4 different foam and foam hybrid beds offered by Leesa.
+In this review, we’re going to compare Sleep Number’s adjustable air mattress models to the 4 different foam and hybrid beds offered by Leesa.
 You’ll learn what sets them apart, who they’re best for, how their prices compare, and more, allowing you to find your perfect mattress.

 - Return policies: Both mattress companies back their beds with a 100-night sleep trial.